PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples

 \subsubsection{Effect of outliers and image dependence}

-We analyze the effect that outliers have on the overall performance.
+We analyze the effect that outliers have on the overall performance of the different methods.
 We consider samples as outliers when $\text{MSE} > Q(0.75) + 1.5 * (Q(0.75) - Q(0.25))$ where $Q(0.25)$ and $Q(0.75)$ are the first and the third quartiles, respectively.
 We remove those outlier values, and Table~\ref{tab:out} shows the percentage of data remaining after filtering.
-We show performance with and without outliers in Fig~\ref{fig:mse_dependence_image_outliers}.
-Excluding outliers improves the performance significantly.
+In Fig.~\ref{fig:mse_dependence_image_outliers} we show the performance on 10 images~\cite{dataset:MartinFTM01}, with and without outliers.
+Excluding outliers significantly improves the performance.

-Further, the MSE varies depending on the intrinsic properties of the noise-free images $x$.
-We illustrate the dependence of the MSE on $10$ different ground truth images used for validation in Figure~\ref{fig:mse_dependence_image_outliers}.
-We average over all different seeds and over the $a$ or $b$ values, respectively.
-We observe that the ground truth image influences the estimation performance for the $b$ parameter more significantly.
+We can further observe that MSE varies depending on the intrinsic properties of the noise-free images $x$.
+We illustrate this dependence of the MSE in Fig.~\ref{fig:mse_dependence_image_outliers} by averaging over all different seeds and over the $a$ or $b$ values, respectively.
+One can observe that the ground truth image more significantly influences the estimation performance for the $b$ parameter.
 Additionally, we note that \textbf{\textit{OURS}} is the most robust when it comes to causing outlier error values, whereas \textit{CNN} is most prone to producing outliers.